SirWaffle/Hallucinator/README.md

 # original VQGAN-CLIP implementation ( forked from nerdyrodent )

 many thanks to  <https://github.com/nerdyrodent/VQGAN-CLIP> !
-More information and sample images can be seen on the original github
+More information and sample images can be seen on the original github.

 # Hallucinator
 I have modified the original readme to reflect my repo - the first readme was well done and obtained from the original fork.
+I suggest looking over the readme there first (  <https://github.com/nerdyrodent/VQGAN-CLIP> ), since I have removed a lot of what was in the original readme for brevity

 ## Warnings
 -  I am an experienced programmer, but new to python, so my code may be very non-pythonic and weird in many places